srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

   * Only DCI format 1_0 (Downlink) is supported
   * No cell search and reference signal measurements (PCI for LTE and NR carriers needs to be known)

-.. * 4G and NR carrier need to use the same subcarrier-spacing (i.e. 15 kHz) and bandwidth (the current bitstream supports 5, 10 and 20 MHz)

 Building the applications
 **************************